tristndev/ComPI/1_BLOGBuilder/README.md

 * **`ParallelFactorArgsAugmentationStrategy`**: Augment a given base world by increasing the number of arguments for the existing factors (in parallel for all factors).
 * **`IncByWorldStrategy`**: Augment a given base world by duplicating and connecting initial base world with duplicate.
 * **`RandVarOccAugmStrategy`**: Augment a given base world by increasing the number of times the randvars occur as arguments for the parfactors.
+* **`IncDegreeStrategy`**: Similar to IncByWorldStrategy but duplicates are all connected to a single randvar in the base world, leading to a star topology of the model graph.

 ### Factories